-In the summer of 1967, off the back of the success of Electronic Labyrinth: THX 1138 4EB, his final effort at USC, Lucas won a scholarship from Colombia Pictures to shoot a promotional short for a new treasure-hunt western starring Gregory Peck and Omar Shariff, from Guns of Navarone producer George Foreman and director J. Lee Thompson, MacKenna's Gold.
+In the summer of 1967, off the back of the success of Electronic Labyrinth: THX 1138 4EB, his final effort at USC, Lucas won a scholarship from Colombia Pictures= to shoot a promotional short for a new treasure-hunt western starring Gregory Peck and Omar Shariff, from Guns of Navarone producer George Foreman, who also co-sponsored the initiative, and director J. Lee Thompson, MacKenna's Gold.

 “We had never been around such opulence, zillions of dollars being spent every five minutes on this huge, unwieldy thing.
 It was mind-boggling to us because we had been making films for three hundred dollars, and seeing this incredible waste-that was the worst of Hollywood.”[k1096, 1]

-But despite his film student snobbishness, at least according to his then-wife Marcia, “George wanted to direct.
+Despite his film student snobbishness, at least according to his wife at the time, Marcia, “George wanted to direct.
 One of the reasons he did the Foreman project was the learn about directing and hopefully to make an impression on Foreman.”[k1076, 1]

-The PBS outlet in Los Angeles did a special about the project, featuring Foreman, the four filmmakers, and their films.
+The PBS outlet in Los Angeles did a special about the project [red. it was called After film school—what?, directed by ‘Mossman’, produced under Highroad Pictures, Inc and aired on KCET October 20, 1967.
+It was hosted by Charles Champlin who later authored George Lucas and The Creative Impulse, where this quote is from], featuring Foreman, the four filmmakers, and their films.
 Foreman at first opposed Lucas’s film, the subsequently honored “6.18.67,” on the grounds that it had nothing to do with the feature itself. … It was clearly the most innovative and original of the four films, as Foreman ultimately and privately agreed.[p19, 2]

 Dale Pollock.
 Skywalking: The Life And Films Of George Lucas, Updated Edition (1999).
 Kindle Edition.